kubrvk/RealCatRunner/README.md

 ---

-## Core Systems: Technical Detail
+## Core Systems:

 ### 1. Auto-Run & Lane Movement System

 The player character moves forward automatically at a speed controlled entirely by `URCRGameMode`.
-Lateral movement is constrained to discrete lanes — the player's only control axes are lane-switch (left/right), jump, and slide.
+Lateral movement is constrained to discrete lanes , the player's only control axes are lane-switch (left/right), jump, and slide.

 **Forward Movement:**
-- `ULaneMovementSystem` drives the character forward each tick via direct position offset — not physics-based forward movement.
+- `ULaneMovementSystem` drives the character forward each tick via direct position offset , not physics-based forward movement.
 - `CurrentSpeed` is a replicated float on `ARCRGameMode`, incremented by the difficulty curve over session time.
 - Forward delta: `NewLocation = CurrentLocation + (ForwardVector * CurrentSpeed * DeltaTime)`.
-- Speed is applied to the character position, not via `UCharacterMovementComponent::MaxWalkSpeed` — this avoids CMC pathfinding overhead and gives precise control over the forward axis without physics interference.
+- Speed is applied to the character position, not via `UCharacterMovementComponent::MaxWalkSpeed` , this avoids CMC pathfinding overhead and gives precise control over the forward axis without physics interference.

 **Lane System:**
 - Track divided into `LaneCount` (default: 3) discrete lanes, each defined by a `float LaneOffset` from center.